About Mountain to Surf

 From day one, the ‘Mountain to Surf’ theme caught the imagination of runners (and walkers) as it offered the opportunity to record a ‘PB’ over arguably one of, if not the fastest marathon course in the country.
 However a ‘PB’ was far from a given, as the course has a bite with its early elevation loss and undulations further on.
 Arrive at the start line light on training and as some will testify, consequences may await!

 Where the event is at today…

-Thirty-three events on, the iconic ‘Mountain to Surf’ is now a long established sporting fixture in Taranaki, with wonderful community support and sponsorship in all its various forms.
+Thirty-four events on, the iconic ‘Mountain to Surf’ is now a long established sporting fixture in Taranaki, with wonderful community support and sponsorship in all its various forms.
 The event boasts a proud and colourful history, stories of conquest (and occasionally despair) abound from those who have taken up the challenge be they from New Plymouth, Auckland, Opotiki, San Francisco or Capetown.